How Long Does it Take for Google to Index a New Website in 2018?

 Google is a lot of different things to a lot of different people.

 To students, it’s an indispensable resource, to start-ups, an inspiration, and to marketers like me… well, it’s an enigma.

-When you publish a new blog post, site page, or website in general, there are many factors that determine how quickly it will be indexed by Google, but with so much written on the subject, it's often hard to distinguish the credible from the unreliable.
+But with so much written on the subject, it's often hard to distinguish the credible from the unreliable.